IntelligentSpatialPositioning/ISMapView/README.md

 ## Support

-`ISLocation.framework` is fully supported by Intelligent Spatial Positoning.
+`ISMapView.framework` is fully supported by Intelligent Spatial Positoning.
 If you have any questions, comments, or bug reports, please contact us at [support@intelligentspatialpositioning.com](mailto:support@intelligentspatialpositioning.com).